 1.1 This Policy is to help clubs, County Football Associations and football leagues deal with data protection matters internally.
 This should be kept with other club / County Football Association / football league policies and a copy should be given (or made available) to all staff members, volunteers and others who come into contact with personal data during the course of their involvement with the club / County Football Association / football league.

-1.2 Truro City Football Club handle personal data about current, former, and on occasion prospective players [and their parents or guardians], employees, volunteers, committee members, other [Club/ County FA/League] members, referees, coaches, managers, contractors, third parties, suppliers, and any other individuals that we communicate with.
+1.2 The Darby Green and Potley Football Club (Club), (“we”, “our”, “us”) handle personal data about current, former, and on occasion prospective players [and their parents or guardians], employees, volunteers, committee members, other Club members, referees, coaches, managers, contractors, third parties, suppliers, and any other individuals that we communicate with.

-1.3 In your official capacity with Truro City Football Club, you may process personal data on our behalf and we will process personal data about you.
+1.3 In your official capacity with the Club, you may process personal data on our behalf and we will process personal data about you.
 We recognise the need to treat all personal data in an appropriate and lawful manner, in accordance with the EU General Data Protection Regulation 2016/679 (GDPR).

-1.4 Correct and lawful treatment of this data will maintain confidence in Truro City Football Club, and protect the rights of players and any other individuals associated with the club.
-This Policy sets out our data protection responsibilities and highlights the obligations of Truro City FC, which means the obligations of our employees, committee, volunteers, members, and any other contractor or legal or natural individual or organisation acting for or on behalf of the club.
+1.4 Correct and lawful treatment of this data will maintain confidence in the Club and protect the rights of players and any other individuals associated with the Club.
+This Policy sets out our data protection responsibilities and highlights the obligations of the Club, which means the obligations of our employees, committee, volunteers, members, and any other contractor or legal or natural individual or organisation acting for or on behalf of the Club.

-1.5 You are obliged to comply with this policy when processing personal data on behalf of Truro City FC, and this policy will help you to understand how to handle personal data.
+1.5 You are obliged to comply with this policy when processing personal data on behalf of the Club and this policy will help you to understand how to handle personal data.

-1.6 The Truro City Football Club committee will be responsible for ensuring compliance with this Policy.
+1.6 The Club committee will be responsible for ensuring compliance with this Policy.
 Any questions about this Policy or data protection concerns should be referred to the committee.

 2. What we need from you